How to Convert Any OpenAPI Spec to an MCP Server: The Complete Guide to Connecting REST APIs to AI Agents

 Instead of converting everything, you create a focused MCP server that exposes only the operations your AI needs:

-// Selective Salesforce MCP server
+// Selective CRM MCP server

-// Only exposes 5 of 300+ possible operations
+// Only exposes two of many possible operations

 import { createServer, createTool } from '@vurb/core';